Docs

 <div id="user-button"></div>

-const userbuttonDiv = document.getElementById('user-button');
+const userbuttonDiv = document.getElementById('user-button')

 } else {

-// Handle the sign-up form
+// Handle the sign-in form

-.addEventListener('submit', async (e) => {
+document.getElementById('sign-in-form').addEventListener('submit', async (e) => {

-const formData = new FormData(e.target);
+const formData = new FormData(e.target)

-const emailAddress = formData.get('email');
+const emailAddress = formData.get('email')

-const password = formData.get('password');
+const password = formData.get('password')

 try {

-// Start the sign-up process using the phone number method
+// Start the sign-in process

 }